netscaler/netscaler-adc-metrics-exporter/README.md

 ```

-On a single NS, some entities such as lbvserver, csvserver, interfaces, etc can have multiple entities each having its own name.
-Such entities have an additional section structure in ```metrics.json``` called ```label```.
+On a given NetScaler, some entities such as lbvserver, csvserver, interfaces, etc can have multiple instances of that entity configured, each having its own name.
+Such entities have an additional structure in ```metrics.json``` called ```label```.
-A lable can be used along with such entities to differenciate stats based on name, ip, type as needed.
-Other entities such as http, tcp, ssl are present as a single global parameter for the NS, in which case the ```label```
+A label is used for such entities to differenciate stats among different instances of that entity based on name, ip, type, or any other suitable characteristic of that entitiy.
-datastrcuture is not needed.
+Other entities such as http, tcp, ssl are present as a single global parameter for the NetScaler, and thus do not have a ```label``` section in ```metrics.json```.